yalah5084/sep11-freedom-project/entries/entry04.md

 ### Tinker with tool

 I wanted to know how to remove a marker so I googled "how to remove markers on Leaflet js."
 My first result was [Stack Overflow](https://stackoverflow.com/questions/9912145/leaflet-how-to-find-existing-markers-and-delete-markers#:~:text=removeLayer()%20and%20it%20gets,Hope%20that%20helps%20you%20out!&text=Save%20this%20answer.,-Show%20activity%20on), but as I scrolled, I didn't understand anything.
 I decided to go on Youtube and found a helpful [tutorial](https://www.youtube.com/watch?v=tJWE7Fe_i-k&ab_channel=AnartzMugikaLedo-Desarrollo%26Formaci%C3%B3n) in Spanish.
 After watching the video, I changed a few things and only used what I needed.
 Instead of `move`, I wanted to use double click, but I forgot how it was written so I looked up the [Leaflet reference](https://leafletjs.com/reference.html#map-dblclick).
-I didn't need `draggable: true`, but it gave me a good idea for my freedom project to let the user drag the marker. `.removeLayer()` is what removes the marker.
+I didn't need `draggable: true`, but it gave me a good idea for my freedom project to let the user drag the marker. `removeLayer()` is what removes the marker.
 I ended up with this:

 ```js
 var leafMarker = L.marker([51.5,-0.09], {icon: leafIcon).addTo(map) // make leaf marker
 leafMarker.on('dblclick', () => map.removeLayer(leafMarker)) // double click to delete marker
 ```

 In the same leaflet reference, I found the [`on()` method](https://leafletjs.com/reference.html#evented-on) that the guy was using and since I didn't understand what `() =>` was, I was hoping that it would clarify my question.
 However, I saw the different syntaxes for the method and realized that I could use `function(){}` instead of `() =>`.
-I was curious to see if I could use `.addEventListener()` instead of `.on()` so I tried it and I actually can.
+I was curious to see if I could use `addEventListener()` instead of `on()` so I tried it and I actually can.

 ```js
 leafMarker.on('dblclick', function() {map.removeLayer(leafMarker)})